 Even in states where coverage isn’t required, drivers must, by law, be able to pay for losses they cause others.
 Having insurance is the simplest way for most people to comply.
 To finance a car, it is usually necessary to have insurance which covers damage to your vehicle.
-This includes:

 Collision insurance coverage pays for damage caused to your vehicle in an automobile accident.
 Standard collision coverage will pay for any repairs up to the fair market value of your car.
 Collision coverage usually also comes with a deductible.
 It’s the amount of money you pay toward repairs before your collision coverage kicks in.
 The higher the deductible you’re willing to pay, the less the collision coverage will cost.

 Comprehensive covers damage done to your car in some way other than a collision, such as if it were stolen or vandalized.
 Flood, hurricane, theft, windshield damage and fire are also events usually covered by comprehensive.
 Like collision, comprehensive will pay up to the fair market value of your car (less your insurance deductible).
 And although it’s not legally required by any state, you will probably need it if your car is financed.